-The new ABS Guide for Dropped Object Prevention for Offshore Units and Installations includes a program of requirements and best practices to protect assets, personnel and working environments from dropped object incidents.
+The new ABS guide includes a program of requirements and best practices to protect assets, personnel and working environments from dropped object incidents.

 The traditional approach to managing dropped objects in the offshore work environment has been to apply best practices for existing equipment.
 ABS has raised the bar on “best practice” by publishing the first-of-its kind class standard.